 Versatile and timeless style

 The beauty of grey is its versatility, which is also one of the many reasons for its popularity.
-Grey makes a beautiful base colour regardless of if you’re opting for a light and bright or dark and sultry atmosphere.
+A grey kitchen worktop can make a beautiful base colour regardless of whether you are opting for a light and bright or dark and sultry atmosphere.
 The elegant shade easily pairs with any colour, making it an on trend choice that’s not likely to go out of fashion.

 Since grey is a classic colour it can withstand the test of time.
 Grey worktops can transform a kitchen by adding bags of character that will last for years to come, making it a timeless piece in the hub of your home.